Mental Health Facilities Curry County, OR

 Curry Community Health Brookings Branch

-Curry Community Health Brookings Branch is a mental health clinic in Curry County, Oregon, located at 615 5th Street, 97415 zip code.
-Curry Community Health Brookings Branch offers telemedicine/telehealth and outpatient treatment.
-Curry Community Health Brookings Branch provides group therapy, psychotropic medication and behavior modification to seniors 65 or older, young adults and adults.
-Curry Community Health Brookings Branch also supports people with trauma, children/adolescents with serious emotional disturbance and people with serious mental illness.
-Some other services provided by Curry Community Health Brookings Branch include supported employment, housing services and court-ordered outpatient treatment.
+Curry Community Health Brookings Branch is a mental health facility in Curry County, OR, located at 615 5th Street, 97415.
+Curry Community Health Brookings Branch provides telemedicine/telehealth and outpatient treatment.
+Curry Community Health Brookings Branch provides activity therapy, cognitive behavioral therapy and behavior modification to young adults, adults and children / adolescents.
+Curry Community Health Brookings Branch also supports people with PTSD, people with trauma and people requiring dual diagnosis treatment.
+Some other services available at Curry Community Health Brookings Branch include suicide prevention services, court-ordered outpatient treatment and case management.

 Learn More